kmkamyk/Ansible-Facts-Explorer/README.md

 2. Install dependencies: `npm install`
 3.  **Set the environment variables** as described above.
 4. Start the backend server: `npm start`
-5. The server will run on `http://localhost:4000`.
+5. The server will run on `http://localhost:4000` or `https://localhost:4000` if SSL is configured.
 The frontend is pre-configured to communicate with this address.

 ### 3. Database Schema (for "Cached DB" source)